gaperton/Type-R/docsource/10_Events.md

-Type-R implements Backbone 1.1 events API in the form of the `Events` mixin and `Messenger` base class.
+Both `Record` and `Collection` uses an efficient synchronous events implementation which is compatible with Backbone 1.1 Events API but is twice faster in average.
+It comes in form of `Events` mixin and the `Messenger` base class.

 An implementation is optimized for the large amount of relatively small subscriptions (5-10 events).
-The majority of event subscriptions occuring in Type-R is 1-2 events per source.
-Here are benchmark results (lower is the better).
+Here are the benchmark results (lower is the better).

 ![performance](./events-performance.jpg)

+It is also avaiable separately as part of [MixtureJS](https://github.com/Volicon/MixtureJS) package.

 # Events mixin